Home/Blog/Well-Being/General Awareness/Best Salt for High Blood Pressure: Safe Choices & Sodium Facts

 Table salt is the most widely used salt, often fortified with iodine to prevent deficiencies.
 It is highly refined, fine-grained, and contains anti-caking agents to prevent clumping.
 Table salt is suitable for general cooking, baking, and seasoning.

-Mined from the Himalayan Mountains in Pakistan, Himalayan pink salt is known for its distinctive pink hue due to the presence of iron oxide.
+Mined from the Himalayan Mountains in Pakistan, Himalayan pink salt is distinguished by its distinctive pink hue, which is attributed to the presence of iron oxide.
 It contains 84 natural minerals and has a mild, subtle flavour, making it a popular choice for garnishing and finishing dishes.

 Harvested from evaporated seawater, sea salt retains various natural minerals that contribute to its complex flavour profile.
 Available in fine and coarse textures, sea salt is versatile and can be used for seasoning salads and roasted potatoes and adding a finishing touch to various dishes.

 Low-sodium salt, also known as reduced-sodium salt, contains less sodium than regular table salt.
-It is often mixed with other compounds like potassium chloride to reduce the overall sodium content, making it a better choice for those managing high blood pressure.
+It is often combined with other compounds, such as potassium chloride, to reduce the overall sodium content, making it a better choice for individuals managing high blood pressure.

 Kosher salt has larger, coarser grains compared to table salt and is traditionally used to draw out moisture from meats.
 Its stronger, briny flavour makes it a popular choice for cooking, baking, and as a finishing salt.
 The coarser texture also allows for easier sprinkling over food.